SeanKilleen/seankilleen.github.io/_posts/2020-08-24-how-to-get-started-contributing-to-oss-when-youre-unfamiliar-with-code.md

 ---
-title: How to Contribute to OSS When You're Unfamiliar With Its Code
+title: How to Contribute to OSS Projects When You're Unfamiliar With Their Code
 comments: true
 tags:
   - OSS